Parents in School

 Please do not film children on your mobile phone as some parents have requested that their children are not filmed.
 It is filmed by staff and is available online.

 Parents in the Classroom

-Teachers always welcome parents' support in the classroom.
+Teachers always welcome parents’ support in the classroom.
 If you have special skills to share or time to spare, please call at the school office.
-Please note that you will not be able to start until we have a police check DBS certificate.
+However, you will not be able to start until we have a police check DBS certificate.